Stealth-RO150™ Reverse Osmosis System

 A: This can be due to freezing conditions, excessive pressure spikes, or long-term exposure to high intensity lighting.
+Replacement housings are available.

-Q: Why is the pH of the purified water higher/lower than the source water
+Q: Why is the pH of the purified water higher/lower than the source water?

-Q: Why are both the 1:1 and 2:1 flow restrictors included in the box?
+Q: Why are both the 1:1 and 2:1 Flow Restrictors included in the box?

 A: The Flow Restrictor(s) determines your waste to purified water ratio.
 HydroLogic has always provided two options for the waste to purified water ratio, because water conditions vary across the world; one fixed ratio would not work for every water condition.